davda54/sam/README.md

   reduce_gradients_from_all_accelerators()  # <- this is the important line
   optimizer.second_step(zero_grad=True)
 ```
 - [@evanatyourservice](https://github.com/evanatyourservice): Adaptive SAM reportedly performs better than the original SAM.
-The ASAM paper suggests to use higher `rho` for the adaptive updates (~10x lar$
+The ASAM paper suggests to use higher `rho` for the adaptive updates (~10x larger)
 <br>

 ## Documentation